 The Network is supported through a partnership, not just the Wisconsin DNR.
-The University of Wisconsin-Extension, Wisconsin Lakes, and private entities are engaged in providing support and services to the statewide network.
+Extension Lakes, Wisconsin Lakes, and private entities are engaged in providing support and services to the statewide network.
 Volunteers often serve as mentors or trainers for other volunteers.